 In the area of financial services, we offer the Yahoo!
-Card service.
+JAPAN Card service and Yahoo!
+Trading (financial instruments intermediary services).

 In our Yahoo!
-Card service, we independently issue credit cards and offer loans, including cash advances, which activities bring us under both the Money Lending Business Act and the Interest Limitation Law.
-Under the former, the Company is registered as a money lender with the Kanto Local Finance Bureau.
+JAPAN Card service, we independently issue credit cards and offer loans, including cash advances, which activities bring us under both the Money Lending Business Act and the Interest Limitation Law.
+Under the former, the

+Company is registered as a money lender with the Kanto Local Finance Bureau.
 Because authorities revised the Money Lending Business Act so as to lower the interest rate ceiling on loans to match the interest rate ceiling specified in the Interest Limitation Law, customers might claim that interest paid in excess of the rate permitted under the Interest Limitation Law represents unfair profits, and demand repayment.
 Despite these actions, we believe that the revised law's impact on our business will be minor, as we had already lowered our interest rates in May 2008, before enforcement of the law.